 Control Activities Expected to be Implemented at User Entities Related Control Objective User entities are expected to implement controls that ensure Equinix is notified of changes made to technical or administrative contact information.
 User entities are expected to implement controls that ensure the provision and maintenance of IBX data center access list of authorized personnel, vendors, and contractors.
-Physical Security

-Control Activities Expected to be Implemented at User Entities Related Control Objective User entities are expected to implement controls that ensure notification to Equinix of on-site visits of employees, vendors, and contractors prior to arrival at the IBX data center.
+User entities are expected to implement controls that ensure notification to Equinix of onsite visits of employees, vendors, and contractors prior to arrival at the IBX data center.
 User entities are expected to implement controls that ensure adherence to the Equinix physical security and safety procedures.
 User entities are expected to implement controls that ensure vendors are informed of the Equinix security and safety procedures.
 User entities are expected to implement controls that ensure their guests/visitors are escorted, as appropriate, throughout the IBX data center.
-User entities are expected to implement controls that ensure the security of any keys or badges and confidentiality of any combinations used to access IBX data center facilities.
+Dhysical Casurity User entities are expected to implement controls that ensure the security of any keys or badges and confidentiality of any combinations used to access IBX data center facilities.
 Physical Security User entities are expected to implement controls that ensure their cabinets are locked and their equipment is secured prior to leaving the premises.
 User entities are expected to implement controls that ensure the immediate notification of Equinix for the loss of or damage to equipment.
 User entities are expected to implement controls that ensure their hardware, software, data, and other equipment is insured.
 User entities are expected to implement controls that ensure the development of policies and procedures to protect their systems from unauthorized or unintentional use, modification, addition, or deletion.
 User entities are expected to implement controls that ensure their understanding and complying with their contractual obligations to Equinix.

-TESTING MATRICES
+SECTION 4 TESTING MATRICES